Horizontal curves of hyperbolic metrics: Injectivity radius along horizontal curves

 First, recall that a closed hyperbolic surface decomposes into a union of collars $\Col$, with central geodesics of length $\ell\leq 2\arsinh(1)$, and the complement of the collars, on which the injectivity radius is always larger than $\arsinh(1)$, as described in Lemmata \ref{lemma:collar} and \ref{basic_inj_control}.

 Set $\nu:=\arsinh(1)$, with the understanding that it will shortly be reduced.
 Suppose first that $x\in M$ does not lie in any of the collars, and so $\inj_{g(t)}(x)> \nu$.
-In this case, elliptic theory (using the fact that $\pt g$ is the real part of a \emph{holomorphic} object) tells us that
+In this case, elliptic theory (using the fact that $\pt g$ is the real part of a \emph{holomorphic} object and hence that in appropriate coordinates the components of $\partial_t g$ are given by harmonic functions) tells us that

 where $C$ depends only on $k$ and the genus (and $\nu$ once it changes).
 Thus \eqref{yaba2} is proved in this case.

 We are therefore reduced to the case that $x$ lies in a collar.
 Here we can use Lemma \ref{lemma:inj-collar} from the appendix, which tells us that we can reduce $\nu$ to some smaller universal number so that $\inj_{g(t)}(x)\leq \nu$ not only implies that $x$ lies in a collar, but also that it lies at least a geodesic distance $1$ from the ends of the collar.
 Note that the argument above still proves \eqref{yaba2} on the now larger set $\{x\ :\ \inj_{g(t)}(x)> \nu\}$.